rutgerv90/AOC2024/README.md

 # AOC 2024

-My solutions for the Advent of Code 2024 challenges, mostly done with Python using Jupyter Notebooks for readability
+My solutions for the Advent of Code 2024 challenges, mostly done with Python using Jupyter Notebooks for readability.

 https://adventofcode.com/2024